c-o-pr/ddrescue-helper/README.md

 - Simplifies operation of GNU `ddrescue` by hiding standard options and performing consistency checks.

-- Keeps `ddrescue` metadata in a named folder (LABEL) and checks that existing domain MAP agrees with command-specific source and destination.
+- Keeps `ddrescue` metadata in a named folder (LABEL) and checks that any existing domain MAP agrees with command-specific source and destination devices or files.

-- Persistently UNMOUNTs volumes to ensure that drive or partition isn't changed by the OS while a rescue copy is running.
-Re-mount a drive or partition and disable persistent auto-mount prevention.
+- Autmatucally persistently UNMOUNTs volumes to ensure that drive or partition isn't changed by the OS while a GNU ddrescue running.
+Support manual re-mount a drive or partition and disable persistent auto-mount prevention.

-- COPIES (or SCANs) drive-to-drive, drive-to-file (image), or file-to-file.
+- COPY (or SCAN) drive-to-drive, drive-to-file (image), or file-to-file.

-- For macOS HFS+ volumes and Linux ext2/3/4, NTFS, and HFS+ volumes, the helper can REPORT files affected by bad-blocks and slow reads.
+- For macOS HFS+ volumes and Linux ext2/3/4, NTFS, and HFS+ volumes, the helper can REPORT files affected by read-errors and slow reads.

-- Bad blocks can be "ZAPPED" to trigger the drive to re-allocate them.
-This can regain access a volume that's inaccessible due to read errors in filesystem metadata.
+- Extents with read-errors can be "ZAPPED" to attempt to make them readable.
+This can side-step I/O errors that stand in the way of other operations.
+For example, regain access a volume that's inaccessible due to read-errors in filesystem metadata.

 > [!NOTE]
-> SCANNING a drive means COPY `-c` to `/dev/null` to create the bad block "MAP" of read errors and a read-rate log for slow areas.
-Scan surveys a source without rescuing any data for use with REPORT, PLOT, and ZAP
+> SCAN means to COPY `-c` to `/dev/null` for the purpose of creating a MAP of extents with read-errors and a read rate-log for slow areas.
+SCAN surveys a source without rescuing any data, so you can run REPORT, PLOT, and ZAP
->
-> When rescuing a file, a small error region may be tolerable as compared to alternative of losing access to the whole file (e.g., a small content loss in a media file which may be repairable.)
 >
 > COPIES and SCANS can be stopped with ^C and resumed by rerunning the same helper command.
 It's also restartable after drive disconnection or system crash.
 >